buildingSMART/BCF-XML/Documentation/README.md

 ## Visualization information (.bcfv) file
 The visualization information file contains information of components related to the topic, camera settings, and possible markup and clipping information.

+### TopicFiles

+Parent topic objects specify a list of model files in their `Header.Files` element.
+These files contain an `Id` attribute, which can be used to optionally reference a subset of all the topic files for a specific viewpoint.
+If the viewpoint does contain entries in it's `TopicFiles` element, then only those files referenced there should be loaded when visualizing the viewpoint.
+Otherwise, all files from the topic should be loaded.

 ### Components